linode/docs/docs/guides/applications/big-data/install-anaconda-on-linux-centos-8/index.md

 An Anaconda installation gives you:

-- A recent and certified Python interpreter
-- A recent and certified R interpreter
+- A recent and certified Python and R interpreter
 - A large collection of open-source scientific computing libraries for these languages
 - The conda package and environment manager
 - The Anaconda Navigator graphical user interface (GUI) that is an alternative to conda